James Elishama Smith

-James Elishama Smith, often called Shepherd Smith (1801, Glasgow – 1857, Glasgow) was a British journalist and religious writer.
+James Elishama Smith, often called Shepherd Smith (1801 in Glasgow – 1857 in Glasgow) was a British journalist and religious writer.

 Smith studied at Glasgow University.
 Hearing Edward Irving preach in 1828, he became a millenarian and associated with followers of Joanna Southcott.
 For a couple of years he became a Christian Israelite under John Wroe.
 He moved to London in 1832, and his millenarianism turned socialist.
 He translated Saint-Simon, edited Robert Owen's journal Crisis, and wrote for James Morrison's Pioneer.

 Smith edited The Shepherd 1834–5 and 1837–8, and wrote leaders for the Penny Satirist.
 In 1843 he founded a penny weekly, the Family Herald, which at one point approached a circulation of half a million.